Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-Julius Randle could make a big impact for the New York Knicks at 3:30 PM on Saturday against the Miami Heat in the 2023 NBA Playoffs.
+Julius Randle and his New York Knicks teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.

-In this piece we'll examine Randle's stats and trends, helping you make good selections on prop bets.
+With prop bets available for Randle, let's break down some stats and trends to help you find good wagers.

 Julius Randle Prop Bets vs. the Heat